Timer

 1. Go to the Settings section and click on Timer: Block or Q time limits.

 2. Enable Countdown timer (in seconds) to add a countdown before the Q starts.
+This gives your audience a moment to get ready — useful for live events or competitions.

 3. Use the up/down arrows or enter the number of seconds.